Calendar

 4 Denshattack

-The local talent quota remains very strong this month too thanks to the veterans Undercoders, an independent studio from Barcelona created in 2005.
-More than 20 years later, the studio is strongly betting on a purely arcade and addictive experience inspired by the classics of Japanese arcades, where reaction speed and on-screen coordination are everything.
-Denshattack! also features a frantic soundtrack and a very stylized art, the result of inspiration during the team's train journeys through the Japanese country.
-The game has been seen at various fairs in recent months and has caught the eye of the international public.
-What's more, it arrives on all current platforms and its demo can already be tried.
+The local talent quota remains very strong this month thanks to the veterans Undercoders, an independent studio from Barcelona created in 2005.
+More than 20 years later, the studio is strongly committed to a purely arcade and addictive experience inspired by Japanese arcade classics, where reaction speed and on-screen coordination are everything.
+Denshattack! also features a frenetic soundtrack and highly stylized art, the result of inspiration during the team's train journeys through Japan.
+The game has been showcased at various fairs in recent months and has captured the attention of the international public.
+Moreover, it is coming to all current platforms and its demo can already be tried.

 5.